rrcarrillo/AVERPOIN/README.md

 ## What is it?

-AVERPOIN is an application software which evaluates analytically the representation suitability of a set of neural-network positive inputs.
+AVERPOIN is an application software which evaluates analytically the representation quality of a set of neural-network inputs.
-This suitability refers to the network ability to generate any output value from any input of the specified set using only positive weights.
+This quality refers to the network ability to generate any output value from any input of a specified set using only positive weights and positive inputs.
 Each network input of the set is represented by an array (vector) of positive values.
 AVEPOIN considers that the network calculates each output through the weighted sum of the corresponding input vector values.